Sign In / Sign Out

 - Map and Locations

-Starting today on Eight HD, the new lineup features a concentrated two-and-a-half hour block of news and analysis with BBC World News America, Cronkite News, Arizona Horizon and PBS NewsHour.
+Starting today on Arizona PBS, the new lineup features a concentrated two-and-a-half hour block of news and analysis with BBC World News America, Cronkite News, Arizona Horizon and PBS NewsHour.

 “Arizonans now can easily get a significant block of in-depth regional, national and international news and analysis on one station uninterrupted and commercial free,” Callahan said.
 “We hope the new lineup will provide an important resource to help keep Arizonans informed on the most important issues at home and around the globe.”